abdulfaqihalm/ucph_thesis/README.md

 conda env create -f environment_gpu.yaml
 ```
 For R, just install all the packages from two main R files manually.
+Furthermore, we use TOMTOM for the motif comparison.
+Hence you need to install MEME suites (see: [meme-suite.org/meme/doc/install.html](https://meme-suite.org/meme/doc/install.html))

 ### Data Preparation
 To prepare the data, you need to run the train_test_split.R that processes the GLORI raw data and split it into 5-folds based on the gene: